AxonFramework/AxonFramework/extensions/kotlin/README.md

 We'd like to help you out the best we can!
 There are a couple of things to consider when you're traversing anything Axon:

-* Checking the [reference guide](https://docs.axoniq.io/reference-guide/extensions/kotlin) should be your first stop, as the majority of possible scenarios you might encounter when using Axon should be covered there.
+* Checking the [reference guide](https://library.axoniq.io/axon_framework_old_ref/) should be your first stop, as the majority of possible scenarios you might encounter when using Axon should be covered there.
-* If the Reference Guide does not cover a specific topic you would've expected, we'd appreciate if you could file an [issue](https://github.com/AxonIQ/reference-guide/issues) about it for us.
+* If the Reference Guide does not cover a specific topic you would've expected, we'd appreciate if you could post a [new thread/topic on our library fourms describing the problem](https://discuss.axoniq.io/c/26).
 * There is a [forum](https://discuss.axoniq.io/) to support you in the case the reference guide did not sufficiently answer your question.
 Axon Framework and Server developers will help out on a best effort basis.
 Know that any support from contributors on posted question is very much appreciated on the forum.